dhgwilliam/puppet-module-dynenv/README.md

 ideated and documented in a
-[Puppet Labs blog post](http://puppetlabs.com/blog/git-workflow-and-puppet-environments/) and using a fork of the [puppet-sync](https://github.com/pdxcat/puppet-sync) script from PSU's Computer Action Team (with a minor modification that requires a pull request before I can switch it back to upstream, someone remind me to do this)
+[Puppet Labs blog post](http://puppetlabs.com/blog/git-workflow-and-puppet-environments/) and using the [puppet-sync](https://github.com/pdxcat/puppet-sync) script from PSU's Computer Action Team

 *NB: there are other people out there hacking on Dynamic Environments, so when their blogs are back up we should add a link to the relevant